rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 ### Test Run

-Then, do a test deployment in a project using that worker pool.
-Note you can use any container you want, I just used the Octopus Deploy worker to show a 'real-world' image being pulled and used.
+You can use these workers as normal workers, but hte thing I really wanted was that they had the ability to run docker containers inside of these docker containers.
+So, let's do a test deployment in a project using that worker pool and run the steps in a docker container.
+I will use the official Octopus Deploy worker image.
+Note that you can use any container you want though, I just used this to show a chunky 'real-world' image being pulled and used.

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2022/Creating-Workers-In-Octopus-Deploy-Using-KIND/070-Worker-Test-Run.png"><img src="/assets/images/2022/Creating-Workers-In-Octopus-Deploy-Using-KIND/070-Worker-Test-Run.png"></a>
 {{< /rawhtml >}}

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2022/Creating-Workers-In-Octopus-Deploy-Using-KIND/080-Container-Being-Pulled-From-KIND-Workers-Pool-Worker.png"><img src="/assets/images/2022/Creating-Workers-In-Octopus-Deploy-Using-KIND/080-Container-Being-Pulled-From-KIND-Workers-Pool-Worker.png></a>